redis/redis-io/views/documentation.md

 The following is a list of books covering Redis that are already published:

+* [The Little Redis Book](http://openmymind.net/2012/1/23/The-Little-Redis-Book/) by [Karl Seguin](http://twitter.com/karlseguin) is a great *free* and coincise book that will get you started with Redis.
 * [Redis Cookbook (O'Reilly Media, 2011)](http://shop.oreilly.com/product/0636920020127.do)

 The following books have Redis related content but are not specifically about Redis: